FISIOCOMP-UFJF/MRI-2DBivMesh/README.md

 ```
 The outuput demo_biv_mesh.msh will be the mesh in Gmsh format.

-With the mesh it is possible to generate the fiber orientarion using:
+With the mesh it is possible to generate the fiber orientation using:

 ```sh
 $ python generate_fiber2D_biv.py -meshname demo_biv_mesh